Utilizing Preventive Maintenance to Promote Machine Autonomy

 - Proper recording of any deviation found to further improve standards

-By giving control to the operator without any monitoring by the maintenance department will not yield the desired results.
-Performing inspections on a routine basis will not only keep the activity in the right direction but it will also enhance operator confidence.
+Transferring control to the operator without monitoring by the maintenance department will not yield the desired results.
+Performing inspections on a routine basis will not only keep the activity in the right direction but will also enhance operator confidence.

 Visual maintenance management refers to the method of representing the function of a component by visual methods, such as marks or signs.
-This helps with identifying and understanding proper functioning which is sometimes overlooked due to the hustle of work activities.
+This helps identify and understand proper functioning, which is sometimes overlooked due to the hustle of work activities.

-For example, different pipes can be colored differently for steam, pneumatic, and water.
-Similarly, the direction of rotary movements can be indicated by the direction of arrows and open and closed states of the actuators can also be identified.
+For example, pipes can be colored differently for steam, pneumatic, and water.
+Similarly, the direction of rotary movements can be indicated by the direction of arrows, and open and closed states of the actuators can also be identified.

-As the name implies, this refers to establishing ways of continuously improving the system by working collaboratively with all the stakeholders including operators, maintenance personals, and upper management.
+As the name implies, this refers to establishing ways of continuously improving the system by working collaboratively with all the stakeholders, including operators, maintenance personnel, and upper management.

-In this step, any shortcoming that has been identified by any stakeholder is evaluated.
-Any change in the system or any process is carried out at this stage and further evaluation is scheduled for further improvement.
+In this step, any shortcoming that any stakeholder has identified is evaluated.
+Any change in the system or process is carried out at this stage, and further evaluation is scheduled for further improvement.

 Why Use Autonomous Maintenance in Industrial Manufacturing?

-Every implemented change has its advantages and the same is the case with the different maintenance strategies.
-While increasing productivity and reducing breakdown time is the core requirement, autonomous maintenance comes with some unique advantages that ultimately lead to increase overall efficiency.
+Every implemented change has its advantages, and the same is the case with the different maintenance strategies.
+While increasing productivity and reducing breakdown time is the core requirement, autonomous maintenance has some unique advantages that ultimately increase overall efficiency.

-First, it reduces the burden on the maintenance staff, allowing them the ability to perform other critical and important functions.
-Involving machine operators in basic machine maintenance saves the energy and resources of maintenance personals, so they can concentrate on other higher level tasks of machine operation or issues.
+First, it reduces the burden on the maintenance staff, allowing them to perform other critical functions.
+Involving machine operators in basic machine maintenance saves the energy and resources of maintenance personnel, so they can concentrate on other higher-level tasks of machine operation or issues.